ray-x/navigator.lua/README.md

   - treesitter (list treesitter symbols, object analysis)
   - lsp-signature (better signature help)

-The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existance and load those plugins only if they existed.
+The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existence and load those plugins only if they existed.

 The terminal will need to be able to output nerdfont and emoji correctly.
 I am using Kitty with nerdfont (Victor Mono).